Garykn/CSC420-Image_Processing_Course_Project/README.txt

-This folder contains all the data, code, and resource references for CSC420 Project 3: http://www.cs.utoronto.ca/~fidler/teaching/2017/CSC420.html
+﻿This folder contains all the data, code, and resource references for CSC420 Project 3: http://www.cs.utoronto.ca/~fidler/teaching/2017/CSC420.html